 Just like South Carolina State University reported earlier, OSHA also reports that you can be exposed to toluene by breathing it in.
 OSHA then states that repeated exposure to toluene can cause respiratory depression.

 Acute exposure to toluene vapor can irritate the mucous membranes of the respiratory tract.
 With repeated exposure, the Agency for Toxic Substances & Disease Registry reports that accumulation of fluid in the lungs and respiratory arrest may ensue.

 OSHA reports that exposure to toluene can cause respiratory issues.

 Paraffin wax is the nasty by-product of gas and oil refineries with potentially severe consequences.
 Researchers at South Carolina State University found that two harmful chemicals, toluene & benzene, are released into the air when melting paraffin wax-based candles.

 The Centers for Disease Control performed a study that found that chronic toluene exposure at less than 200 parts per million (ppm) has been associated with headache, fatigue, and nausea.
 Workers repeatedly exposed at 200 to 500 ppm have reported a loss of coordination, memory, and appetite.

 Like candles, wax melts may be considered toxic or non-toxic depending on their wax base and additional ingredients.
 For instance, while paraffin wax is known to contain cancer-causing chemicals, vegetable waxes (think soy and coconut) and beeswax are sustainable, naturally sourced options considered safe for your health.

-Rather than emitting chemicals like paraffin-based products, our plant-based soy wax melts are made with high-quality essential oils that are non-toxic when used as instructed and can actually help clean the air of toxins!
+Rather than emitting chemicals like paraffin-based products, our plant-based soy wax melts and candles are made with high-quality essential oils that are non-toxic when used as instructed!

-Shop Happy Wax wax melts today to find the go-to aromas you can feel confident using in your home or office.
+Shop Happy Wax home fragrance options today to find the go-to aromas you can feel confident using in your home or office.